You’ve gathered your herbs, bought your alcohol, and have started on your adventure of home herbal tincture making. Congrats!

 If you make a tincture with an herb high in inulin and you notice a cloudy, milky, or white substance, that’s great news!
 Don’t strain it out.
 Instead, keep it in the solution and write a reminder note on the label to shake well before using.

 For some people, excess inulin can cause gas and bloating.
-This is especially common when foods that are high in inulin are eaten in large amounts.
+This is especially common when people eat inulin-rich foods in large amounts.
 Common culprits for this are sunchokes or Jerusalem artichokes, artichokes, asparagus, garlic, onions, leeks, and burdock roots or gobo.

 - Pourghassem Gargari, Bahram, Parvin Dehghan, Akbar Aliasgharzadeh, and Mohammad Asghari Jafar-Abadi.
 “Effects of High Performance Inulin Supplementation on Glycemic Control and Antioxidant Status in Women with Type 2 Diabetes.”
 Diabetes & Metabolism Journal 37, no. 2 (April 2013): 140–48. https://doi.org/10.4093/dmj.2013.37.2.140. ↩